gmmatt/torgeternity/Readme.md

 ### Build the system

 1. run `npm ci` in the terminal/command Line of the project
-1. run `npm run build` in the terminal/command Line of the project
+1. run `npm run build` in the terminal/command Line of the project (make yml from packs)

 ### commit data

-1. run `npm run extract` in the terminal/command Line of the project
+1. run `npm run extract` in the terminal/command Line of the project (make packs from yml)
 1. commit the yml files as usual

 it is also possible to directly edit the yml files in src/packs